-Revered Indian poet and philosopher Swami Vivekananda visited Kanyakumari in 1892, towards the end of an extensive trip across India.
+Revered Indian poet and Hindu philosopher Swami Vivekananda visited Kanyakumari in 1892, towards the end of an extensive trip across India as a wandering monk.
 His transformation into an influential leader and reformer is attributed to the three days he spent meditating on a large offshore rock, where Goddess Kanya Kumari is said to have carried out part of her penance by standing on one foot.
 (According to ancient Hindu texts, the Puranas, the rock was blessed by the touch of her foot).
 A memorial was built on the rock in 1970 to honor Swami Vivekananda.
 It consists of a pavilion with a life-size bronze statue of the Swami, a hall with information about his life, and a meditation area.
 There's also a carving of the Goddess's foot on the rock.
 To get there, take a 15-minute ferry ride from Kanyakumari beach.
 The service operates from 8 a.m. to 4.30 p.m. (or 7 a.m. to 5.30 p.m. depending on the time of year).
 Buy a premium ticket, costing 169 rupees, to avoid waiting in the ticket line for up to two hours during peak times.

 Visit the Thiruvalluvar Statue